ESET Online Help

 Trojan

-Historically, computer trojans (Trojan horses) have been defined as a class of threats that attempt to present themselves as useful programs and, thus, trick users into running them.
+Historically speaking, computer Trojans (Trojan horses) have been defined as a class of threats which attempt to present themselves as useful programs and thus trick users into running them.

-Trojans are a broad category, often divided into several subcategories.
+Since Trojans are a very broad category, it is often divided into several subcategories.

 Downloader